VIFF 2024 reviews: Ruthless drama, monumental sculpture, breathless joyrides, and more

 September 28 at 8:45 pm at International Village 9 and October 1 at 9:15 pm at the Rio Theatre

 Oh dear, there’s a dreadful plague sweeping the globe, and it’s lockdown time again.
-Following a one-night stand, Cassandra risks the air outside for another hookup with Anx, and the two spend the early days of the pandemic together in his toy-filled apartment, playing with her “Ingeborg”.
+Following a one-night stand, Cass risks the air outside for another hookup with Anx, and the two spend the early days of the pandemic together in his toy-filled apartment, playing with her “Ingeborg”.
 Of course, the disease gradually catches up with them, and it’s not pretty.
 Outside Anx’s window, a homeless loon appears to have fused extremely painfully with the concrete sidewalk.
 No doubt experts are “baffled”.
 Before long everyone in Anx’s building is prey to the transmogrifying disease.
-Thibault Emin’s French-Belgian effort begins like a sexy black comedy before itself mutating into a cosmic take on body horror, heavy on wild effects and given an effectively tactile quality that's captivating one moment, stomach-turning the next.
+Thibault Emin’s French-Belgian effort begins like a sexy black comedy before itself mutating into a cosmic take on body horror, heavy on wild effects and given an effectively tactile quality that’s captivating one moment, stomach-turning the next.
 There might be an explicit callback to 1974’s cerebral horror flick Phase IV, in which humans and ants are spliced by way of celestial event into a new species, and maybe even a faint memory of Richard Lester’s 1969 nuclear comedy The Bed Sitting Room (in which a character mutates into… a bed sitting room).
-Otherwise, it looks like we’re firmly in the era of COVID-related narratives, and Else wins some points for depicting an almost immediate slide into mindless authoritarianism.
+Otherwise, it looks like we’re firmly in the era of COVID-related narratives, and Else wins some points for depicting an almost-immediate slide into mindless authoritarianism.
 On the other hand, the film’s worst tortures are reserved for its most free-spirited character.
 AM

 MODERNISM, INC. (U.S.)

 Design nerds won’t want to miss this portrait of the work, life, and gamechanging philosophy of American innovator Eliot Noyes.
 His holistic approach to modernist design would come to reimagine everything from the typewriter (IBM’s Selectric, anyone?) to corporate branding (he’s the guy who created the instantly recognizable red “o” in Mobile gas signs—not to mention their sleek stations).
-His revolutionary approach: “Good design is good business,” something we pretty much take for granted today.
+His revolutionary approach: “Good design is good business”, something we pretty much take for granted today.
 With a wealth of interviews and archival footage—especially shots of his modernist marvel of an indoor-outdoor family home—this documentary captures the creative energy of a postwar era that yanked North America out of aesthetic and architectural doldrums and paved the way for design-first brands like Apple.
 JS

-VIVA NIKI—THE SPIRIT OF NIKI DE SAINT PHALLE
+VIVA NIKI—THE SPIRIT OF NIKI DE SAINT PHALLE (Japan)

-September 27 at 4:45 pm at International Village 8 and September 29 at 11:45 am Vancity Theatre
+September 27 at 4:45 pm at International Village 8 and September 29 at 11:45 am at Vancity Theatre

-Niki de Saint Phalle was inspired by Antonio Gaudi’s Park Guell to create her own outdoor sculpture garden, a dream she realized over a period of two decades with her masterwork, The Tarot Garden, nestled amid olive trees in Tuscany.
+Niki de Saint Phalle was inspired by Antoni Gaudí’s Park Güell to create her own outdoor sculpture garden, a dream she realized over a period of two decades with her masterwork, The Tarot Garden, nestled amid olive trees in Tuscany.
 A place of joy and fantasy to dream in, the garden features sculptures adorned with hand-laid brightly coloured ceramic and mirror mosaic pieces that depict the Tarot’s 22 major arcana.
 Director Michiko Matsumoto’s documentary reveals how art was a refuge for de Saint Phalle, who took it up as part of her therapy following a mental breakdown in her early 20s.
 De Saint Phalle is best known for her vibrant Nana pieces that can be found in cities around the world, larger-than-life public works of voluptuous women dancing, cartwheeling, and free of inhibition that were revolutionary in their time, feminist figures with ample breasts and buttocks that serve as a rebuttal against long-standing ideals of womanhood.
 The film interviews a Belgian art collector who owns The Dragon, a play house for children 33 metres in length and six metres high that you can live in; plus a sociologist, gallerists, and some of de Saint Phalle’s close relatives, painting a vivid picture of the woman, the first feminist artist of the 20th century and one of few female monumental sculptors to this day.
 GJ

 TOXIC (Lithuania)

-September 27, 6:15 pm at the Cinematheque; October 4, 3:30 pm at Vancity Theatre
+September 27 at 6:15 pm at The Cinematheque and October 4 at 3:30 pm at Vancity Theatre

 CHERUB (Canada)